chpoit/utsushis-charm/README.md

 - Q: Does this Work for the PC version
   - Yes.
 As long as your resolution is 720p or above, and has a 16:9 ratio, it should
     - Basically, 1080p, 1440p, 4k and above should work without issues, albeit, the higher the resolution, the slower.
+    - Experimental non-16:9 support has been added in 1.8 (only tested with 21:9)
 - Q: I'm trying to enter a skill in the Skill Correction thing and it doesn't work
   - This might be because the PC version has a different name for the skill, add it to the corrections.lang.csv file, or tell me to do it.
     - An example of this would be `Quick Sheath`, which is named `Quick Sheathe` on PC